How to prevent diaper rashes on baby’s skin

 The best way to avoid diaper rash is to change your baby’s diaper regularly.
 This is especially true when they are stooling frequently or lying in the same diaper for long stretches (such as overnight).

 Applying a petroleum or non-petroleum jelly or zinc oxide cream as a barrier can prevent stool and urine contact with the skin.
 Leaving the diaper off at times, allowing the skin to airdry can help prevent and treat irritation.
-Some evidence shows that babies who wear cloth diapers, which are less absorbent than disposable diapers, are more likely to get diaper rashes.
+Some evidence shows that babies who wear cloth diapers, which absorb less than disposable diapers, are more likely to get diaper rashes.

 These babies may avoid rashes by wearing disposable diapers, mainly when sleeping for long periods.